Giully314/giully314.github.io/formation.markdown

 ## PROJECTS
 Working on [Gargantua](https://github.com/Giully314/Gargantua)
-Working on Cooper, a library for experiments on datastructures implementation (soon on Github)
+Working on Cooper, a library for experiments on datastructures and allocators (soon on Github)